devenkhatri/sentiment_summarization/README.md

 ## Backend

-- Backend directory used to implement backend APIs using Python.
+- Backend directory used to implement backend APIs using Python .

 ## Frontend